-- A. Operational and Administrative Management of Commission Programs (35%) - B. Budget, Financial, and Purchasing Activities (25%) - C. Records Management (20%) - D. Personnel Management Support (10%) - E. Perform all other duties as assigned by the Administrator (10%)
+- A. Operational and Administrative Management of Commission Programs (35%); - B. Budget, Financial, and Purchasing Activities (25%); - C. Records Management (20%); - D. Personnel Management Support (10%); and, - E. Perform all other duties as assigned by the Administrator (10%).

-Elections/Ethics Specialists
+Ethics Specialists

-Five positions under the Ethics Commission are classified as either an Elections Specialist or Ethics Specialists.
-Elections Specialists' responsibilities are mostly related to campaign finance.
-Ethics Specialists' responsibilities are mostly related to either the lobbying law or the code of ethics.
-Both Elections Specialists and Ethics Specialist share a similar position description, though the allocation of effort varies with each position, even within each classification.
+Five positions under the Ethics Commission are classified as Ethics Specialists.
+Ethics Specialists' responsibilities are related to all program areas: campaign finance, the lobbying law, and the Code of Ethics.
+Entry and senior level Ethics Specialists share similar position descriptions, with slightly different allocations of effort, duties and responsibilities.

 Under the general supervision of the Administrator of the Wisconsin Ethics Commission, these positions provide operational execution of the Wisconsin Ethics Commission's statutory responsibilities, and ensuring compliance with Wisconsin's campaign finance, lobbying, financial disclosure, and ethics laws.
-The individuals in these positions must be able to respond to questions involving complex application of statutes and administrative code, and assist individuals and organizations to comply with registration/licensing and reporting requirements.
-The individuals in these positions conduct policy and legal analysis related to the administration of Wisconsin's campaign finance, lobbying and ethics laws, and reviews applicable court decisions for potential impact on the Commission's responsibilities.
+The individuals in these positions must be able to respond to questions involving complex application of statutes and administrative code, and assist individuals and organizations to comply with registration, licensing, and reporting requirements.
+The individuals in these positions conduct policy and legal analysis related to the administration of Wisconsin's campaign finance, lobbying and ethics laws, and review applicable court decisions for potential impact on the Commission's responsibilities.
 These positions report to the Administrator and the Commissioners on a regular basis the success of programs, policies, and procedures, and develop and implement more effective, efficient ways to achieve program goals.